 Law can be studied as a stand-alone degree, but you could also pair it with a second discipline, such as Criminology or Business.
 Being a barrister is an intellectually demanding job, and pairing your law degree with a second subject is a useful way of supplementing your base of knowledge.

-Upon graduation, you could choose to study a Masters degree, or you could apply for the Bar Professional Training Course.
+Upon graduation, you could choose to study a Masters degree in Law, or you could apply for the Bar Professional Training Course.
 This is offered up and down the UK at various universities.
 It’s aimed squarely at aspiring barristers, during which you will hone your advocacy skills and legal knowledge.
 It costs £18,500 per year if you study full-time, and lasts for one year.
 If you choose to study part-time, you will be required to pay £9,250 per year for two years.

 To be considered for an undergraduate law degree, you will typically need A-Levels of ABB.
 If you are taking a BTEC, DDD is usually required.
 GCSE Maths and English at grade C or above is also mandatory.